-...
-ON COMET ON CUPID ON SPIRO ON NIXON

-9

-ask involvemet, maturity

 Here's your chance.
 The ASDAC constitution is presently undergoing careful examination and subsequent revision.
 Anyone interested or not in aleviating that apathy by working actively and progressively, rather than just criticizing, is invited and urged to get involved.
 Your opinion is important.
-It is valu-

-253-5056

-(at McClellan)

-Cupertino

-Phone

-and the student government behind it.
+It is valuable and the student government behind it.

+It is only in this manner that we can strengthen the ASDAC

+DASFA, BSU

 A sign-up sheet is on the office window of t CC23; or see one of the Freshman Representatives for information.

-Tom Comer, Freshman Rep.
+Tom Comer, Freshman Rep

+Dear Editor,

-Dear Editor, On day as I sat in the rest-room, I noticed a penciled state-ment on the wall.
+On day as I sat in the restroom, I noticed a penciled statement on the wall.
 It read, "De Anza High School".
-I could not help but think about this state-ment, and I asked myself, "Is ment, and I asked myself, "Is De Anza really a high school, or are some of the students at De Anza just high school students?"
+I could not help but think about this statement, and I asked myself, "Is De Anza really a high school, or are some of the students at De Anza just high school students?"

-thru Dec. display runs 'Us' or Y' art
+'Us' or 'l' art display runs thru Dec.
+11

-The unusual in art will be il-lustrated in 23 paintings by De Anza's Painting 14A class.
+The unusual in art will be illustrated in 23 paintings by De Anza's Painting 14A class.
 They will be on public display in the Campus Center until Dec.
+11.

-11. Most of the paintings are titled "US" or "I" in develop-ing the theme of "Self-Portrait and Environment," according to Charles Walker, art instructor.
-The paintings illustrate the main portion of the class' work.
-"We have encouraged the students to be experimental in their approach to this work, there is a demanding presence in these paintings," Walker
+Most of the paintings are titled "US" or "I" in developing the theme of "Self-Portrait and Environment," according to

-De Anza

-LUNCHEON SPECIAL

-8

-(Served 11-4 p.m. only

-2 Pieces Chicken Roll, French Fries

-85c

-De Anza is a JC and fortunat-ly for many, it i sa wonderful step on the ladder between high school and a four college.
-In order to climb the lad-der, one must leave their high school days behind them and grow up.
+De Anza is a JC and fortunatly for many, it i sa wonderful step on the ladder between high school and a four college.

+In order to climb the ladder, one must leave their high school days behind them and grow up.
 Many, however, are not doing this.
-This is very evi-dent in one's observation of the
+This is very evident in one's observation of the campus.

+Look on the restroom walls and take notice of the childish scribbling.
+Walk over to the campus center and take notice of the litter scattered around the patio area.
+Eat on the patio, weather permitting, and notice the plates, cups and waste left on the tables by the students.
+If you are at the campus center, take notice of the childish scribbling on the posters.
+Walk over to the benches and pick up the magazines that have been left there, but please return them to the library where they belong.
 When walking to your car, take a look at the footpaths through the dead shrubbery.
 Next time you sit in the sun on the lawns, look at the litter around you.
 Pick up a La Voz and read it, that is, if you can find one that has not been crumpled.

 Just maybe the student who wrote "De Anza High School" was right.
-Was this student tak-ing the full step when he wrote on the restroom wall?
-Are those who leave the magazines on the benches or their plates on the patio tables and litter the cam-pus or trample the shrubbery taking the full step?
-John Zuccato De Anza student of the litter scattered around the patio area.
-Eat on the patio, weather permitting, and notice the plates, cups and waste left on the tables by the students.
-If you are at the campus center, take notice of the childish scrib-bling on the posters.
-Walk over to the benches and pick up the magazines that have been left there, but please return them to the library where they belong. campus.
-Look on the restroom v and take notice of the chi scribbling.
-Walk over to campus center and take n of the litter scattered around patio area.
-Eat on the p notice
+Was this student taking the full step when he wrote on the restroom wall?
+Are those who leave the magazines on the benches or their plates on the patio tables and litter the campus or trample the shrubbery taking the full step?
+John Zuccato De Anza student

-to the walls Classes Meeting on Any Other Days at: 8:00 a.m.
-Chritobnas Shapping 8:00 9:00 10:00 3:00 p.m.
-4:00 p.m.
-AWNH THE BOOKSTOR p.m. a.m.

-DICTIONARIES!

-There are as many styles as there are heads to wear them.
-We like to believe we know them. artistic hair styling. razor haircuts. beards, IDLEWILD BARBER SHOP
+(at McClellan)

+Final exams start Thursday as fall quarter nears end